smckinney1/MemoryGame/README.md

 ## About

-This project provides practice with creating constructor functions, modifying prototypes, asynchronous scripting, and a mix of functional and object-oriented programming.
+This project provides practice with creating constructor functions, modifying prototypes, asynchronous scripting, asynchronous programming, and a mix of functional and object-oriented programming.

 Cards are represented by Font Awesome icon classes.